Did you know that we spend almost 30 percent of our lives at work?

-These are stand-alone units which come in all shapes and sizes and are designed to create a sense of privacy and boost concentration.
+These are stand-alone units that come in all shapes and sizes and are designed to create a sense of privacy and boost concentration.
 Available in a variety of materials, some are even portable.
-Read “seven innovations to help concentration in the workplace”, for more information.
+Read seven innovations to help concentration in the workplace for more information.

 19. Private office

-A private office is a workspace which is separated from the open office by partitions or walls.
+A private office is a which is separated from the open office by partitions or walls.
 Private office space can be provided to an individual or group that are working on a special project, or undertaking work of a confidential nature.
-You might like to read “are hybrid spaces the future of work?”

 20. Remote working